Cars, a cocktail and a celebrity: South Koreans succumb to Tesla fever

 The U.S. electric car maker had its best month for South Korea in June, selling 2,827 vehicles and bouncing back from weak sales in April and May which were hit by U.S. production disruptions due to the coronavirus.
 The Model 3 is now the country's No.2 imported vehicle, ahead of the BMW 5 series and the Audi A6, and just behind the Mercedes E-Class.

-By contrast, Hyundai Motor Co <005380.KS>, the dominant automaker in South Korea, saw sales of its Kona EV slump 31% in June to 2,513 vehicles.
+By contrast, Hyundai Motor Co, the dominant automaker in South Korea, saw sales of its Kona EV slump 31% in June to 2,513 vehicles.

 Another 4,000 to 5,000 South Korean customers have the Model 3 on order, although most of them may have to wait until at least September for delivery, said a source familiar with the matter.
 The source was not authorised to speak to the media and declined to be identified.